Mabdillahi88/sciencequiz2/README.md

 ## Project Goals

 An interactive and user-friendly version of the two well-known games was what this project set out to do.
-Word scramble and Science Quiz
+Word scramble and Science guess game

 ### User Goals